- a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Port Henry sure thinks so.
-They celebrate his existence with their Annual Champ Day celebration, the first Saturday in August.
+The people of Port Henry sure think so.
+They celebrate his existence the first Saturday in August with their annual Champ Day celebration.

-Our resident monster, affectionately known as "Champ" or the nickname "Champy," has been sighted for as long as people have been in this part of the Adirondacks.
-Old stories of the Native American tribes that lived near Lake Champlain confirm that they believed a "horned serpent" lived in the lake.
-A possible theory regarding these beliefs centers around Split Rock, in Essex, New York, which features natural rock structures that resemble petrified snakes.
+Our resident monster, affectionately known as Champ or Champy, has been sighted for as long as people have been in this part of the Adirondacks.
+Old stories of the Native American tribes that lived near Lake Champlain confirm that they believed a horned serpent lived in the lake.
+A possible theory regarding these beliefs centers around Split Rock in Essex, New York, which features natural rock structures that resemble petrified snakes.

-Modern sightings started in Bulwagga Bay, Port Henry in 1819.
-This remains an excellent place to launch a Champ search.
+Modern sightings started in Bulwagga Bay, Port Henry, in 1819.
+The bay is still an excellent place to launch a Champ search.
 If you are fortunate, you can place your name on the Big Board of Champ Sightings.
-Samuel de Champlain starts the board in 1609, but experts dispute this one.
-The year 1873 was quite a year for Champ hunting, with several sightings of Champ by a railroad crew, passengers of a steamship, and a small boy fishing.
+The lake's namesake, Samuel de Champlain, is the first name on the list with his supposed 1609 sighting, but experts dispute this one.
+The year 1873 was quite a year for Champ, with several sightings made by a railroad crew, steamship passengers and a small boy fishing.

 If you are fortunate enough to see Champ your name can be added to the local sightings board.